StormSurgeLive/ugrid-visualization/ugrid-cf-resources/ugrid_cf_metadata.md

 ```
 $ wget https://fortytwo.cct.lsu.edu/thredds/fileServer/2020/laura/27/CTXCS2017/qbc.loni.org/CTXCS2017_al132020_jgf/nhcConsensus/maxele.63.nc
 ```
-This file has maximum water surface elevation data representing the storm surge due to Hurricane Laura (2020).
+This file has maximum water surface elevation data for the storm surge due to Hurricane Laura (2020).
 The file size is ~129 MB.

 ## Quick overview of a netCDF file

-The simplest way to understand the contents of a netCDF file is to view the contents of the file's header, which contains a summary of its metadata.
+The simplest way to understand the contents of a netCDF file is to view the file's header, which contains a summary of its metadata.
-To view a file's header, use the `ncdump` utility with the `-h` flag (on Ubuntu, this utility is included in the `netcdf-bin` package).
+To view a file's header, use the `ncdump` utility with the `-h` flag (on Ubuntu, this utility is included in the `netcdf-bin` package, and should be on your path once you've installed `netcdf-bin`).
 Make sure not to miss the `-h` flag; otherwise, ncdump will try to display the entire contents of the file, which may be a very large amount of data.

 Here's the result of running `ncdump -h` on the sample maxele.63 file from the [Software requirements](#Software-requirements) section: